bradfordw/rakna/README.md

 		Incrementing

-		rakna_node:increment(Key) - where Key is the binary label, today's date() will be used. rakna_node:increment({Date :: tuple(), Key})
+		rakna_node:increment(Key) - where Key is the binary label, today's date() will be used. rakna_node:increment(Key, Amount)
+		rakna_node:increment({Date :: tuple(), Key})
 		rakna_node:increment({Date :: tuple(), Key}, Amount)

 		Decrementing

-		rakna_node:decrement(Key) - where Key is the binary label, today's date() will be used rakna_node:decrement({Date :: tuple(), Key})
+		rakna_node:decrement(Key) - where Key is the binary label, today's date() will be used rakna_node:decrement(Key, Amount)
+		rakna_node:decrement({Date :: tuple(), Key})
 		rakna_node:decrement({Date :: tuple(), Key}, Amount)

 		Reading

 		rakna_node:get_counter(Date :: tuple(), Key)
+		rakna_node:get_counter(Date :: tuple(), Key, Aggregates :: list(min, max, last, delta))

 		All increment/decrement functions are synchronous.
 For asynchronous versions use the a_increment/a_decrement version.

+		You can configure labels to aggregate their minimum, maximum, last and a delta of the previous/current values.
+		These are not yet reflected in the web api, but will be there shortly.